puppetlabs/puppetlabs-java/README.markdown

 Oracle Java packages are not included in Debian 7 and Ubuntu 12.04/14.04 repositories.
 To install Java on those systems, you'll need to package Oracle JDK/JRE, and then the module will be able to install the package.
 For more information on how to package Oracle JDK/JRE, see the [Debian wiki](http://wiki.debian.org/JavaPackage).

-This module can install the specified versions of Java on the following systems.
-Other platform

-This module is officially [supported](https://forge.puppetlabs.com/supported) for the following platforms and Java versions:
+This module is officially [supported](https://forge.puppetlabs.com/supported) for the following Java versions and platforms:

 OpenJDK is supported on:
 * Red Hat Enterprise Linux (RHEL) 5, 6, 7